If you made any changes in Pure these will be visible here soon.

 Research Interests

-• I am interested in the behavioural aspects and molecular mechanisms of pain.
-My research work primarily involves the behavioural and functional assessment, and modulation of TRP ion channels in sensory neurons under physiological and disease conditions, and how they contribute to hyperalgesia.
+• Earlier I worked with behavioural aspects and molecular mechanisms of pain.
+My research work primarily involved the behavioural and functional assessment, and modulation of TRP ion channels in sensory neurons under physiological and disease conditions, and how they contribute to hyperalgesia.

 • Prior to this assignment, my work was directed towards investigating the physiological and functional role of CART peptide in neurological disorders employing rats and mice as experimental models.
 I demonstrated that endogenous CART potentiates spatial learning and memory behaviour and modulates the effects of cholinergic agents in the management of Alzheimer’s disease like conditions in rats.
 I showed that CART in accumbens shell in brain serve as an essential component of the opiod-mesolimbic dopaminergic reward system.
 Further I studied that CART also process predator induced fear in the neuronal circuitry that operates across the hypothalamo-amygdalar circuit.
 Later I demonstrated the role of CART as neuroprotective agent in the prevention of Parkinson’s disease and Huntington’s disease since it increased the dopamine content in brain.
 CART also modulates the neuropathic pain and closely interacts with the glucocorticoids in nerve damage ailments like spinal cord injury.
 Thus, I concluded that upregulation of endogenous CART system might serve as fruitful strategy in the treatment of a range of pathophysiological conditions and neurodegenerative diseases.
 This research work has led to several high impact publications in journals like Addiction Biology, Neuropharmacology, Behavioural Brain Research, Brain Research, Peptides, Life Sciences, Neuropeptides, etc.